This article is originally published for Etherscan but applies to BscScan, PolygonScan, HooScan, HecoInfo, and FTMScan as well.

-Usually, for a contract address that is created by a normal address, the contract address’ creator would be required to sign a verifiable customised message so that we can prove that it is truly the contract’s creator that is claiming the contract address’ ownership.
+Usually, for a contract address that is created by a normal address, the contract address’ creator would be required to sign a verifiable customized message so that we can prove that it is truly the contract’s creator that is claiming the contract address’ ownership.

-However, in the case of a contract address created by another contract address, since a contract address does not have a private key, and is unable to sign a message, our method of ownership verification will not work with these contract addresses.
+However, in the case of a contract address that is created by another contract address, since a contract address does not have a private key, and is unable to sign a message, our method of ownership verification will not work with these contract addresses.

-So how we would tackle this setback is by requiring the creator of the contract address that created your contract address to verify their involvement in the contract address creation and also your ownership of the contract address.
+So, how we would tackle this setback is by requiring the creator of the contract address that created your contract address to verify their involvement in the contract address creation and also your ownership of the contract address.